LRabuzin/realworld_contrastive_learning/README.md

 ### 3. Running experiments

 The experiments can be run using the `main.py` script.
+Importantly, training an encoder model and evaluating downstream performance require separate calls to `main.py`.
+The script uses wandb to log metrics, to be able to use that functionality, you need to be logged into your wandb account.

 The script takes the following arguments:
 - `data_dir`: path to directory containing frames from the TAO dataset
 - `model_dir`: directory where trained model will be/is saved
 - `var_name`: suffix added to model that is being trained/evaluated
 - `model_id`: name of directory where model is saved, if left empty, a random identifier will be generated
 - `encoding_size`: length of the encoding trained by the model
-- `hidden_size`: number of hidden layers in the final fc model layer
+- `hidden_size`: number of hidden layers in the final fully-connected model layer
 - `encoder_number`: which iteration of the model to use (model is saved multiple times during training, when evaluating, we can choose which iteration to evaluate)
 - `k`: number of most commonly occurring categories considered content
 - `n`: number of allowed content categories per image pair